 The following essay topic analysis examines the Notre Dame / Mendoza (Mendoza) MBA essays for the 2021-2022 admissions season.
 You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Notre Dame / Mendoza MBA Essay Topic Analysis 2021-2022

 Applicants need to respond to a short statement about their goals and the Notre Dame MBA.
 Then, they have a choice between two prompts for Essay 1, followed by a required essay and slide presentation.
 Let’s take a closer look at each prompt.

 Statement of Purpose

 Please share your short term professional goals.
-What role does a Notre Dame MBA play in helping you achieve these goals?
+How does the Notre Dame Master of Business Administration help achieve your career goals?
 (100 words or less)

 Given the short length of this response, you’ll want to be clear and direct about your short-term goals, identifying industry, function and even a few target firms.
 Then, forge specific connections between Notre Dame’s offerings, whether courses, clubs, projects, etc., and your plans.
 You’ll want to stay focused on the skills you hope to gain through your education that would help you pursue your goals.